-Let’s begin this blog with a few eye-opening statistics: 21%-29% of those who are prescribed opioids misuse them and 8%-12% develop an opioid use disorder.
+Let’s begin this blog with a few eye-opening statistics: 21%-29% of those who are prescribed opioids misuse them, and 8%-12% develop an opioid use disorder.
 As alarming, 4%-6% of those who misuse opioids transition to heroin.
 What we want to illustrate with these numbers is just how easy it is to develop a life-altering (and life-threatening) opioid addiction.

 One of the first signs of a problem is if you or your loved one uses opioids in a way that isn’t prescribed.
-For example, you may take an extra pill here or there or perhaps you take pills more frequently than prescribed.
+For example, you may take an extra pill here or there, or perhaps you take pills more frequently than prescribed.
 As we pointed out in the statistics above, this kind of misuse is an extremely slippery slope as your brain starts to rationalize taking more opioids than is necessary.

-One of the most insidious aspects of an addiction are the uncontrollable cravings.
+One of the most insidious aspects of an addiction is the uncontrollable cravings.
 This occurs as your brain’s pleasure centers begin to override normal neural transmissions, leaving even the most strong-willed among us helpless.

-It’s important to note that these cravings don’t have anything to do with your pain, but everything to do with new neural connections that have formed in your brain.
+It’s important to note that these cravings don’t have anything to do with your pain but everything to do with new neural connections that have formed in your brain.

 If you find yourself counting down the minutes until you can take a painkiller or you panic if you can’t find your pills, these are warning signs.
 Many of our patients describe the side effects of an opioid use disorder as an obsession that slowly overshadows everything else in their lives.

 So, if you find that your opioid use consumes your thoughts, it may be time to seek our help.

 Another warning sign is increasing isolation — you just want to be left alone, and you become more furtive so that others can’t see the problem.
 If you or a loved one begins to withdraw and lose interest in friends, family, careers, and even your sex life, this could spell the first signs of addiction.